-Please take the time to read this information carefully, as it will provide you with the information you will need to ensure the safe, secure, and timely installation of your new spa.
+Please take the time to read these hot tub delivery guidelines carefully, as it will provide you with the information you will need to ensure the safe, secure, and timely installation of your new spa.
 The following sections are guidelines on how to prepare for delivery and set-up of your new spa.
-Specifically covered are site selection, delivery access, ground preparation, and electrical requirements.
+Specifically covered in these delivery guidelines are site selection, delivery access, ground preparation, and electrical requirements.

 Remember to carefully read the Owner’s Manual that accompanies your spa.

 Before signing for any delivered items, please make sure that you have inspected the packaging for damage and if necessary take photographs.
 We cannot be held responsible for any claims made for damaged items once the goods delivered have been signed for.

 If lifting equipment of any kind is required, this is the responsibility of the customer to organise a suitable crane or lifting equipment.
 When the tub is being lifted the responsibility for safety and any damage which occurs to the tub or property is the responsibility of the crane or lift operator.

 IMPORTANT: Site selection and preparation are your responsibility.
 Carefully read these instructions and contact us if you have any questions.